GrossNate/grossnate.github.io/_posts/2023-12-06-learnings-studying-for-js119-interview-assessment.markdown

     something like `let foo = Array(10).fill(Object());` and of course I got an array of 10 elements and each element was a reference to the same one object. 🤦
+- There are clearly patterns and ways of doing things that are easier or harder.
+  One thing that I did a few times the hard way was when finding the [first|last] [largest|smallest] element in an array.
+I'm about to tell you how I was doing it and I swear this is true:

+  1. Starting with the array of items I'm looking at . . .
+  2. Create another array of the same length that has the property (e.g. string length) that I care about.
+  3. Find the maximum or minimum or whatever.
+  4. Iterate through the second array until I find the element I'm looking for, then . . .
+  5. Use the index to look up the item in the first array.

+  Super straightforward in my mind, but way too many steps.
+After thinking about the example solution to one of the problems I figured out that there's really a generalizable form to this:

+  1. Create an empty variable you're going to return (let's call it `possibleReturnValue`).
+  2. Iterate through the array and test on the property you're looking for, so if it's string length and you want the minimum then you just check every array element length against the `possibleReturnValue` length.
+The only trick is, if you want to return the first shortest element then you just use `<` but if you want the last shortest element you'd use `<=`.

 I'm going to add more to this later.